arturbac/fixed_math/README.md

 ## Major changes 12.08.2024
 - master contains version 2.x rewritten in c++23 - under development
-- branch 1.x contains c++17 which will be still maintained for compatibility and bugfixes
+- branch 1.x contains stable c++17 which will be still maintained for compatibility and bugfixes

 ## Features